Heriot (band): 2023–present: Devoured by the Mouth of Hell

 On 14 February 2023, at the tail end of a supporting tour with Rolo Tomassi, Heriot released a new single, "Demure", which they said marked the start of a "new era" for the band.
 They began writing material for their debut album in March 2023, though work was put on hold to allow the band to tour across Europe during the summer.
 During that time, they performed at the 2023 editions of the 2000trees, Slam Dunk and Standon Calling festivals.

 On 15 November 2023, Heriot released "Soul Chasm", their first single since signing with Century Media Records.
 On 2 May 2024, they released another single, "Siege Lord".
 On 5 June 2024, the band announced the release of their debut album, Devoured by the Mouth of Hell, and released "Foul Void" as its second single.
 The band recorded the album with Sylosis frontman and ex-Architects guitarist Josh Middleton and Will Putney.
 Throughout June 2024, Heriot performed at the Rock im Park and Rock Am Ring, Download, Resurrection, Jera on Air and Hellfest festivals.
 In November and December 2024 they supported Sylosis and Fit for an Autopsy on their co-headlining tour of Europe.
 In April 2025, Heriot embarked on a short headlining tour of the United Kingdom, supported by Grove Street and False Reality.
-The band are due to tour North America for the first time supporting Trivium between 31 October and 14 December.
+The band toured North America for the first time supporting Trivium between 31 October and 14 December.